History of human sexuality: India

-Within certain schools of Indian philosophy, such as Tantra, the emphasis in sex as a sacred duty, or even a path to spiritual enlightenment or yogic balance is greatly emphasized.
-Actual sexual intercourse is not a part of every form of tantric practice, but it is the definitive feature of left-hand Tantra.
-Contrary to popular belief, "Tantric sex" is not always slow and sustained, and may end in orgasm.
-For example, the Yoni Tantra states: "there should be vigorous copulation".
-However, all tantra states that there were certain groups of personalities who were not fit for certain practices.
-Tantra was personality specific and insisted that those with pashu-bhava (animal disposition), which are people of dishonest, promiscuous, greedy or violent natures who ate meat and indulged in intoxication, would only incur bad karma by following Tantric paths without the aid of a Guru who could instruct them on the correct path.
-In Buddhist tantra, actual ejaculation is very much a taboo, as the main goal of the sexual practice is to use the sexual energy towards achieving full enlightenment, rather than ordinary pleasure.
-Tantric sex is considered to be a pleasurable experience in Tantra philosophy.

 China

 In the I Ching (The Book of Changes, a Chinese classic text dealing with divination) sexual intercourse is one of two fundamental models used to explain the world.
 With neither embarrassment nor circumlocution, Heaven is described as having sexual intercourse with Earth.
 Similarly, with no sense of prurient interest, the male lovers of early Chinese men of great political power are mentioned in one of the earliest great works of philosophy and literature, the Zhuang Zi (or Chuang Tzu, as it is written in the old system of romanization).

-China has had a long history of sexism, with even moral leaders such as Confucius giving extremely pejorative accounts of the innate characteristics of women.
 From early times, the virginity of women was rigidly enforced by family and community and linked to the monetary value of women as a kind of commodity (the "sale" of women involving the delivery of a bride price).
 Men were protected in their own sexual adventures by a transparent double standard.
 While the first wife of a man with any kind of social status in traditional society was almost certainly chosen for him by his father and/or grandfather, the same man might later secure for himself more desirable sexual partners with the status of concubines.
 In addition, bondservants in his possession could also be sexually available to him.
 Naturally, not all men had the financial resources to so greatly indulge themselves.